vedderb/vesc_express/main/display/README.md

    When drawing any kind of arcs, they are simplified into a series of lines where the actual amount of steps is scaled from `0` to `steps` based on the arc angle span.
+   This is only relevant when drawing dotted arcs, because non dotted arcs use a newer pixel perfect algorithm.
    Note that this isn't just limited to `img-arc`, but every function that draws any kind of arc, like actual arcs, circle segments and sectors, rounded shapes, or dotted circles.